haqcked/data-portal-assignment/README.md

-This is a Data Portal Assignment
+This is a Data Portal Assignment.
 Template taken from: PortalJS Learn Example - https://portaljs.org/docs